roxana2358/WASAPhoto/README.md

 Removal of an image will also remove likes and comments.
 A user can search other user profiles via username.
 A user can log in just by specifying the username.

+## How to run  (in development mode)
+For backend run the following: go run ./cmd/webapi/

+For frontend run in new terminal:
+./open-npm.sh
+# inside the container
+npm run dev

+## How to run (with containers)
+# first step : build the images
+docker build -t wasa-photos-backend:latest -f Dockerfile.backend .
+docker build -t wasa-photos-frontend:latest -f Dockerfile.frontend .

+# second step: run the container images
+docker run -it --rm -p 3000:3000 wasa-photos-backend:latest docker run -it --rm -p 8081:80 wasa-photos-frontend:latest